nickl111/beerlogger/readme.md

-# Beer Logger for Braubonnet (in Alpha)
+# Beer Logger for Braubonnet

 Beer logger is a simple linux service that logs temperature and airlock bloops from my Braubonnet (a bonnet for a Pi zero).
 As we are running on a Pi however we can also run a web server and make the results available to the world (though router config and system capacity for this I'm afraid is your problem).
 It is designed to fit on the large Speidels style airlock.

 It was designed to stop me having to go out to the garage to see what was happening all the time.

-**Warning!
-This currently is not stable!
-The hardware is unreliable!
-Working on it!**

 ## Installation
 Install it on a fresh copy of Raspbian on a Pi Zero W. Make sure you get wifi working reliably first and raspbian updated.
 Then